+Firstly, ask your friends.
 There may be positions opening up at their workplace, or they may have heard of other places hiring.
 (It’s a bonus if their workplace is hiring, as they can potentially recommend you to their boss.)

+Then comes the family – Parents, siblings and your Uncle George.
 Just like your friends, members of your family may have positions opening up at their workplaces and may have heard of other places hiring.
 Make sure you don’t forget to chat to Uncle George at Christmas.
 Often, Uncle George is the CEO of a large company who could do with an assistant or something of the sort.
 Work all your connections – the least you have to look around, the better!

+After asking every friend and family member you possibly can, go to your friendly neighbours.
 Similarly, their workplace may be hiring, or they may know of another.
 However, neighbours differ in the fact that they can give you a workplace that differs to most.
 They may be an elderly couple who would love to pay you to mow their lawn every couple of weeks, or a couple with kids, who wouldn’t mind paying you to pick the kids up from school, or babysit them on date night – so it never hurts to stick your head over the fence and discuss your lack of employment.

+Get friendly with the locals.
 This point is for those of you on a first name basis with your baker or newsagent.
 Local businesses love supporting community and there is a good chance they need someone else to bake the bread or sell the newspapers every now and then.
 Casually let them know you’re looking for a job.